The Hard Way Is Easier

-- Type in each sample exactly.
+- Type in each file exactly.

 - Make it run.

 That's it.
 This will be very difficult at first, but stick with it.
-If you go through this book, and do each exercise for one or two hours a night, you will have a good foundation for moving onto another book about Ruby to continue your studies.
+If you go through this book and do each exercise for one or two hours a night, you will have a good foundation for moving on to another book about Ruby to continue your studies.
 This book won't turn you into a programmer overnight, but it will get you started on the path to learning how to code.

 This book's job is to teach you the three most essential skills that a beginning programmer needs to know: reading and writing, attention to detail, and spotting differences.

 Reading and Writing

 If you have a problem typing, you will have a problem learning to code, and especially if you have a problem typing the fairly odd characters in source code.
 Without this simple skill you will be unable to learn even the most basic things about how software works.

 Typing the code samples and getting them to run will help you learn the names of the symbols, get familiar with typing them, and get you reading the language.